bedops/bedops/docs/content/revision-history.rst

 * :ref:`sort-bed <sort-bed>`

   * The :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
 The pertinent variables can be modified through the make system without changing source.
-This is useful for converting ultra-long reads from Nanopore and PacBio platforms to BED via :code:`bam2bed` / :code:`convert2bed`.
+This is useful for converting ultra-long reads from Nanopore and PacBio sequencing platforms to BED via :code:`bam2bed` / :code:`convert2bed`.

 * :ref:`starch <starch>`